Basalt-Lab/basalt-helper/README.md

 ## 📝 Description

-**Basalt-core** is a package offering Helpers to facilitate development.
+**Basalt-helper** is a package offering Helpers to facilitate development.

 ## 🌟 Features

-- `BasaltDataFilter` offers a variety of data manipulation capabilities:
+- `OLDBasaltDataFilter` offers a variety of data manipulation capabilities:

   - **Filtering by Keys**: Selectively filters an object's entries based on a specified set of keys, allowing for the exclusion of null or undefined values through additional options.